1005 N. Marion St.

 Definitions for Florida’s Burglary Statute

 Under ch.
-810, F.S., Florida law defines certain terms for purposes of Florida’s burglary statute,
+810, F.S., Florida law defines specific terms for purposes of Florida’s burglary statute,

 “Conveyance” includes any motor vehicle, ship, vessel, railroad vehicle or car, trailer, aircraft, or sleeping car.
-“To enter a conveyance” includes taking apart any portion of the conveyance.
+“To enter a conveyance” includes taking apart any conveyance portion.
 However, during a state of emergency, for purposes of ss.
 810.02 and 810.08, F.S., only, the term “conveyance” means a motor vehicle, ship, vessel, railroad vehicle or car, trailer, aircraft, or sleeping car or such portions thereof as exist.
 S. 810.011(3), F.S.

-“Structure” means a building of any kind, either temporary or permanent, which has a roof over it, together with the curtilage thereof.
+“Structure” means a building of any kind, either temporary or permanent, with a roof over it and the curtilage thereof.
 During a state of emergency, for purposes of Florida Statute Section 810.02 and 810.08, F.S., only, the term includes such portions or remnants thereof as exist at the original site, regardless of the absence of a wall or roof.
 S. 810.011(2), F.S.

 The term “forcible felony” is defined to include any of the following: